Compact linear Fresnel reflector: Reflectors

 The reflectors are located at the base of the system and converge the sun's rays into the absorber.
-A key component that makes all LFR's more advantageous than traditional parabolic trough mirror systems is the use of "Fresnel reflectors".
+A key component that makes all LFRs more advantageous than traditional parabolic-trough mirror systems is the use of Fresnel reflectors.
 These reflectors make use of the Fresnel lens effect, which allows for a concentrating mirror with a large aperture and short focal length while simultaneously reducing the volume of material required for the reflector.
 This greatly reduces the system's cost since sagged-glass parabolic reflectors are typically very expensive.
-However, in recent years thin-film nanotechnology has significantly reduced the cost of parabolic mirrors.
+However, in recent years, thin-film nanotechnology has significantly reduced the cost of parabolic mirrors.

-A major challenge that must be addressed in any solar concentrating technology is the changing angle of the incident rays (the rays of sunlight striking the mirrors) as the sun progresses throughout the day.
-The reflectors of a CLFR are typically aligned in a north-south orientation and turn about a single axis using a computer controlled solar tracker system.
+A major challenge that must be addressed in any solar-concentrating technology is the changing angle of the incident rays (the rays of sunlight striking the mirrors) as the sun progresses throughout the day.
+The reflectors of a CLFR are typically aligned in a north-south orientation and turn about a single axis using a computer-controlled solar tracker system.
 This allows the system to maintain the proper angle of incidence between the sun's rays and the mirrors, thereby optimizing energy transfer.

 Absorbers

 The absorber is located at the focal line of the mirrors.
 It runs parallel to and above the reflector segments to transport radiation into some working thermal fluid.
-The basic design of the absorber for the CLFR system is an inverted air cavity with a glass cover enclosing insulated steam tubes, shown in Fig.2.
-This design has been demonstrated to be simple and cost effective with good optical and thermal performance.
+The basic design of the absorber for the CLFR system is an inverted air cavity with a glass cover enclosing insulated steam tubes, shown in Fig. 2.
+This design has been demonstrated to be simple and cost effective, with good optical and thermal performance.

 For optimum performance of the CLFR, several design factors of the absorber must be optimized.